Alvis 12/60

-The 12/60 was offered in two versions, the TK and TL, which differed principally in their wheels.
-The car had a four-cylinder inline engine with overhead valves.
-Unlike the 12/50 model, the 1645 cc engine, equipped with two SU carburetors, produced 52 bhp (38 kW) at 4500 rpm.The 12/60 was available as a two-door saloon or two-door Sports Tourer (roadster).
+The 12/60 was offered in two versions, the TK and TL, which differed mainly in their wheels.
+The car had an inline four-cylinder engine with overhead valves.
+Unlike the 12/50 model, the 1,645 cc engine, equipped with two SU carburettors, produced 52 bhp (38 kW) at 4,500 rpm.
+The 12/60 was available as a two-door saloon or two-door Sports Tourer (roadster).
 The front and rear rigid axles were suspended on semi-elliptical leaf springs.
-The top speed, depending on the body type, was approximately 75 mph.
+The top speed, depending on the body type, was about 75 mph.
 By 1932, 229 units had been produced.

 In the Alvis model range, the 12/60 had neither a direct predecessor nor successor in the strictest sense.
 It took into account the fact that the 12/50 TJ model, introduced the previous year, was longer, more comfortable, heavier, and thus less sporty than its predecessor.
 The 12/60 indirectly continued the tradition of the 12/50 SD sports model, discontinued in 1929, and the short, front-wheel-drive Alvis 12/75 FA and FD models intended as its successors.
-Unlike these, however, it no longer fell in the popular 1.5-liter class, which was also important for motorsports.
+Unlike these, however, it no longer fell in the popular 1.5-litre class, which was also important for motorsports.
 On the other hand, the 12/60 filled the gap that had arisen at the end of 1930, when the sporty six-cylinder Silver Eagle SD model was replaced by the longer and more comfortable Silver Eagle SE.
 After the 12/60, Alvis did not resume the tradition of a relatively compact, sportier four-cylinder model until 1937 with the 12/70.